Definitions & Categories

 Cosmetic Ingredient - Active

-Cosmetic ingredients are considered single technologies/chemistries (that may include carriers, solvents, etc.) used as individual components in cosmetics and personal care preparations.
-Cosmetic ingredient entries are divided into two types: Active and Base ingredients.
+Single technologies/chemistries (that may include carriers, solvents, etc.) used as individual components in cosmetics and personal care preparations.

 Cosmetic Ingredient - Base

-Cosmetic ingredients are considered single technologies/chemistries (that may include carriers, solvents, etc.) used as individual components in cosmetics and personal care preparations.
-Cosmetic ingredient entries are divided into two types: Active and Base ingredients.
+Single technologies/chemistries (that may include carriers, solvents, etc.) used as individual components in cosmetics and personal care preparations.

 Cosmetic Ingredient Blend